sufiyan-syed0921/market-validation-fsy/product_reviews/README.md

 ### Translate any non-english reviews to english

 One characteristic of this webscraped data is that we collected multiple reviews that were in languages other than english.
-Given this I created a function to translate content outside of english using the Google Translate API (googletrans package).
-The function completes this by (1) detecting any (non-punctuation) text exists and (2) running all other text into an english translator.
+To address this I created a function to translate content outside of english using the Google Translate API (googletrans package).
+The function completes this by (1) detecting if any non-punctuation text exists and (2) running all this text into an english translator.
 This function is then ran on all review title and text content.

 ``` Python